Skip to main content

 • Implement the AsMut trait for cheap mutable-to-mutable conversions

 As a library author, you should always prefer implementing From<T> or TryFrom<T> rather than Into<U> or TryInto<U>, as From and TryFrom provide greater flexibility and offer equivalent Into or TryInto implementations for free, thanks to a blanket implementation in the standard library.
-When targeting a version prior to Rust 1.41, it may be necessary to implement Into or TryInto directly when converting to a type outside the current crate.
+In versions of Rust prior to Rust 1.41, it was sometimes necessary to implement Into or TryInto directly when converting to a type outside the current crate.

 §Generic Implementations